Have a question? Explore our Insurance FAQS , Policy FAQS , & Claims and Repairs FAQS.

 Bingle uses the same repairer network as Suncorp Insurance, AAMI, Apia, and GIO.
 With over 300 repairers nationwide and a lifetime repair guarantee on repairs we authorise, you can feel confident in our repairers if your car is damaged in an incident.

 We cover the reasonable costs of towing your car to our repairer or other agreed location.
 You can get in touch with us if you need to organise a tow.
 If your car has already been towed, you can upload the invoice/paperwork when you make a claim.

 The excess amount for a driver under 25 years is $600 - you'll need to pay this in addition to the standard excess and any other excess that applies.

 Yes!
 Bingle offers a lifetime repair guarantee on all repairs we've authorised.

 We have an optional extra called Windscreen and Window Glass Only Cover that can be added to your Comprehensive Car Insurance policy.
-If you have this extra, you won't have to pay an excess if your car's window/windscreen/sunroof glass is broken and you make a claim.
+If you have this extra, you won't have to pay an excess if the only damage is to your car's window/windscreen/sunroof glass is broken and you make a claim.

 It depends – we'll waive your excess if you provide the other driver's name, address & rego, and you didn't contribute to the accident.

 You'll need to lodge a claim, and if we determine your car to be a total loss we will settle your claim by paying you a total loss payment.
 This will be based on your car's market value.
 If you have New for Old as an optional extra (available on Comprehensive Car Insurance policies if your car is 3 years old or less), we will replace your car with a brand new car of the same make and model (if available).